kitnato/neverquest/README.md

 Time duration until [health](#health) is restored by one point.

+#### Parry chance

+Percentage determining the chance of when defending, the character only taking 50% of damage (before protection) and reflecting the 50% on to the attacker.

 #### Protection

 Amount of damage that is discarded from the total when defending.